Curiosity in Action: Youth Group Application Guidelines

 3. How will groups work with the “scientist-in-residence”?

 We will be pairing each youth group with a "scientist-in-residence" who is involved in STFC science*.
-You will partner together for around 9 months (from October 2023 to June 2024) giving time for the scientist to get to know the groups and co-develop and deliver STEM inspired activities together.
+You will partner together for around 9 months (from October 2024 to June 2025) giving time for the scientist to get to know the groups and co-develop and deliver STEM inspired activities together.

 The needs and interests of your youth group will be different, and so there will be no “one-size fits all” for how this will look and there is full support provided to develop and tailor activity ideas and try different approaches with a focus on how this can support the young people's confidence, resilience and wellbeing.

 You do not need an existing relationship with a scientist already.
-If you are selected, you will be supported and matched with a scientist in September 2023.
+If you are selected, you will be supported and matched with a scientist in September 2024.
 In some cases, the scientist may not necessarily be local and so specific visits might be organised throughout the time, and other digital tools approaches can be used to support the activities.

 We hope the scientists can bring their enthusiasm for STEM to the group and in turn, the scientist will learn more about a youth-centred approach from the youth worker.

 We will also work with you both to ensure the involvement of the scientist is in keeping with your own safeguarding policies.
-If you're a STFC scientist who is interested, you can register an Expression of Interest here
+If you're a STFC scientist who is interested, you can register an Expression of Interest here.

 What is STFC Science?